natevw/struct-fu/README.md

 # struct-fu

-[Yet another] buffer layout helper, sort of like `typedef struct foo` for JavaScript.
+Convert between JSON and binary according to a given field layout/structure declaration. `struct-fu` is [yet another] buffer reading/writing helper; sort of like `typedef struct foo` for JavaScript.

 ## Installation